Skip to main content

 (str "hello" " world")

-# => "hello world"
+; => "hello world"

-str concatenates any number of strings together.
+str concatenates any number of values into a string.

 Learn more: Basic Types